-Below you will find a list of Forex Brokers regulated by the Australian Securities and Investment Commission (ASIC).
-The above-mentioned regulatory authority ensures that brokers conduct their business fairly and hold responsibility for safety of client’s funds.
-Compared to different regulators in other countries, the ASIC have very strict requirements for a broker company to get licensed and closely monitor its business activity, but at the same time there are no complicated restriction on Forex trading itself, like in EU or US for instance.
-There’s no prohibition of hedging, no significant leverage limitations and no FIFO rule apply.
+Below you will find a list of Forex Brokers regulated by the Australian Securities and Investments Commission (ASIC).
+The above-mentioned regulatory authority ensures that brokers conduct their business fairly and hold responsibility for safety of clients’ funds.
+Compared to different regulators in other countries, ASIC has very strict requirements for a broker company to get licensed, and closely monitor its business activity.
+Since the latest round of regulatory tightening in Australia in 2021, regulations for forex & CFD brokers in Australia have become similar to those in Europe under ESMA rules.

 ASIC forex brokers are brokers that operate in the Australian forex market and which are licensed and authorized as financial service providers (FSPs) by the Australian Securities and Investment Commission (ASIC).
 The regulation of ASIC forex brokers is covered by the Corporate Plan of 2018-2022, which details what the Australian regulator expects its licensed entities to comply with.

 ASIC’s procedures for licensing brokers are quite strict, and prior to 2020, the regulator had not issued any new brokerage licenses in 2 years.
 That goes to show that companies which have the Australian Financial Services License (AFSL) have met the strict requirements set out for them by the Australian regulator and can be considered safe for retail forex trading.

 The mandate for ASIC-regulated brokers centers predominantly on risk management for firms and their clients as well as consumer protection via independent trader education.